ethangwang.

 February 14th, 2026

 I brought up a chair to sit closer to the window to take a look at the birds chirping these sounds, but instead I got to see a world that was just waking up.
 The light gray sky with a bluish hue, the neighbor’s porch lights, still on from the night before, the neighborhood basketball hoop that had watched a generation grow up, still as it enjoyed its retirement.
-It was a beautiful sight to see, the world that was stirring awake along with the sunrise.
+It was a beautiful sight to see, the world that was stirring awake to greet the sunrise.

 But regardless, staying cooped up inside a house for nearly 1.5 years during the pandemic made me realize just how much I took nature for granted.
 What I heard, saw, and felt.
 The bird song, sunrise, and fresh air.